imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 2. [Decode][decoded] the `comment`

-3. Locate the original message that the comment was made `inReplyTo` in `IMAPSN_news`
+3. Locate the original message that the comment was made `inReplyTo` in the `IMAPSN` folder with a subject of "/news/{value of inReplyTo}".

-4. If the original message was not created by `account-owner` display it in news stream with the original.
+4. If the original message was not created by `account-owner` the comment will be displayed by a UI in the news stream with the original.
+End.

 5. Otherwise, if the original message was created by `account-owner` find list of recipients the original message was sent to.